teo-tsirpanis/Sigourney/README.md

 Because Mono.Cecil treats assemblies in a framework-agnostic way, Sigourney should work with any framework version supported by your SDK.

-No MSBuild version is explicitly supported or unsupported, but Sigourney is only tested against the latest one.
-Earlier ones might be supported, or maybe not.
+Sigourney supports all currently supported versions of MSBuild greater than 16.0, and all currently supported versions of the .NET SDK.
+Only the latest version is tested though, but care is taken to not use anything that does not work in earlier versions.
+Please open an issue if something does not work in an earlier supported version.

 Sigourney is tested with SDK-style projects only.
 Legacy .NET Framework projects (the big, unreadable ones) are not known whether they work or not.
+Projects that use `packages.config` to manage NuGet packages are not supported.

 Like Mono.Cecil, Sigourney's version number will most likely stick in the `0.x.y` range.
 Patch releases will not break code, although they might upgrade libraries.
 Minor releases are more likely to break stuff but such impact will be attempted to be kept at a minimum.
+Barring exceptional circumstances, breaking changes will be made after being announced in the previous release.

 ## Known issues